 - Data explosion – Growth in social media, digital channels and devices provide an opportunity of untapped data that marketers have yet to easily extract and use

 - Data infrastructure – Investment in analytics is outpacing the investment in a data foundation, resulting in less than optimal results for next best action/offer initiatives

 - Customer experience – The omni-channel customer experience is getting more complex requiring marketers to create an integrated and seamless journey for the customer

 CMOs are poised to bridge the gap between ‘the business’ and ‘IT’ by setting requirements for management of and access to customer data.
 Customer data needs to be managed in a way that provides marketing with agile, insightful views of every customer.
 CMOs are driving a key aspect of the customer data technology landscape, which is the ability to store and gain self-service access to customer data and insights.
 As CMOs set priorities on key use cases, which may include omni-channel marketing, personalized campaigns, or compliance with privacy regulations, they can work with IT to identify which sources of data are needed to support the initiatives and how that data is brought together.

-CMOs would benefit greatly from a close relationship with both IT and Chief Data Officers (CDO).
+CMOs benefit greatly from a close relationship with both IT and Chief Data Officers (CDOs).
 CDOs are tasked with building an underlying data foundation to support all areas of the business.
 A strategic relationship between a CDO and CMO is critical as marketing becomes more data-driven.
-Check out this eBook, A CDO’s Guide to Customer Intelligence, to learn more about this key role.
+Register for our upcoming webinar, Why marketers should be obsessed about data, to learn more about this key role.